SpikeInterface/probeinterface/doc/overview.rst

 Introduction
 ------------

-To record neural electrical signals, extracellular neural probes are inserted in the brain.
+To record neural electrical signals, extracellular neural probes are inserted into the nervous system (e.g. brain, spinal cord).
-Neural probes are (usually) multi-channel arrays able to record from multiple contacts simultaneously, spanning from a few channels (e.g. tetrodes) to high-dense silicon probes (e.g. Neuropixels - with up to 384 recorded channels).
+Neural probes are (usually) multi-channel arrays able to record from multiple contacts simultaneously, spanning from a few channels (e.g. tetrodes) to high-density silicon probes (e.g. Neuropixels - with up to 384 recording channels).

 These probes (especially silicon probes) generally have a complex layout (or geometry) and can be connected to the recording system in multiple ways (wiring).
 To connect a neural probe to a recording device (e.g. Open Ephys, Blackrock, Ripple, Plexon, Intan, Multi-channel System) a headstage is used that is connected to the main recording device.

-The complexity of the probe wiring and device wiring leads to the difficult task to directly link the **physical contacts on the probe**  and the **logical channel index on the device**.
+The complexity of the probe wiring and device wiring leads to the difficult task of directly linking the **physical contacts on the probe**  and the **logical channel index on the device**.

-Recent *spike sorting* (i.e. methods to extract single neurons' activity from the extracellular recordings) algorithms mainly strongly rely on the probe geometry to exploit the spatial distribution of the contacts and improve their performance.
+Recent *spike sorting* (i.e. methods to extract single neurons' activity from the extracellular recordings) algorithms strongly rely on the probe geometry to exploit the spatial distribution of the contacts and improve their performance.

-Therefore, there is a need to correctly handle probe geometry and the wiring to the device in an easy-to-use and standardized way.
+Therefore, there is a need to correctly handle probe geometry and the wiring to the recording device in an easy-to-use and standardized way.

 As an example, imagine you have:
    * a **Neuronexus A1x32-Poly2** probe
    * with the **intan RHD2132** headstage using the **omnetics 1315** connector
-   * connected on the **port B of Open Ephys board**
+   * connected on the **port B of an Open Ephys board**

-What would be your final channel mapping?
+What would be your final channel mapping be?

 Of course one can sit down in the lab and try to figure it out...
-The goal of :code:`probeinterface` is to make this time-consuming and error-prone step easier and standardized.
+The goal of :code:`probeinterface` is to make this time-consuming and error-prone process easier and standardized.

 Scope